derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 ## Model Driven Engineering Techniques

+### Meta-Model of Abaqus

+### Additions needed in the Digital to create the Abaqus model
+you can auto-generate the abaqus model using some template files that are adapted based on the digital twin model

 **[DL] We can structure this section in the following way: first, describe the meta-model of abaqus.
 Then, describe what additions we need in the Digital Twin to create the Abaqus model.
 Then, describe what would be benefits of making this (you can auto-generate the abaqus model using some template files that are adapted based on the digital twin model).**

 ![model_picture](./images/models_picture.JPG)